 At the same time, however, he was unsure of their pursuit of the ‘impression' and its suggestion that everything in the world is beautiful enough to be worth painting.

 In all the reviews of the exhibition, ‘Impression, Sunrise’ was only referenced five times.
 Overall it failed to gain the attention that other paintings did and was far behind the most talked about of Monet’s works, which included Boulevard des Capucines (below).
 Ernest Chesnau, for instance, simply described that he stopped in front of the painting.
 He does not offer any further description or opinion on the piece!

 To learn more, why not check out our page on the first impressionist exhibition?

 At the time when ‘Impression, Sunrise’ was painted, Monet had recently returned to France from Holland.

 He had made the journey to Holland from London where he had sheltered during the Franco Prussian War.
 Writing to Pissarro in June 1871, he described how,

 “We’ve been completely without news of Paris since we left London, it’s impossible to get a French newspaper here.”

-The sights that greeted him on his return must have been quite shocking.
-Travelling to Argenteuil from Paris, for instance, he would have seen the destruction left over from the war.
-Argenteuil had been occupied by the Prussian army and the railroad and highway bridges had been completely destroyed.
+The sights that greeted him on his return must have been shocking.
+Argenteuil (the village on the outskirts of Paris where Monet lived) had been occupied by the Prussian army and the railroad and highway bridges had been completely destroyed.

 During this period, Monet chose to paint images of industrialisation in France.
-These works included images of bridge-building, trains and other technological advancements.
+They included images of bridge-building, trains and other technological advancements.
 Whilst they gave Monet ample modern subjects to paint, they also proved to be fairly lucrative for the artist.

 In 1872, for instance, he successfully sold ‘The Highway Bridge’, ‘The Train’ and ‘The Path Through The Vineyards’, as well as a number of other works.